enkidevs/curriculum/python/core/utilities-ii/get-the-similarity-ratio-of-two-sequences.md

 category: how to

+standards:
+  py.native-types-operations.4: 10
+  py.data-structures-uses.5: 10
+  py.modules.0: 10

 parent: compare-sequences-with-difflib

 ---
 ## Content

 `difflib`'s `SequenceMatcher` class and its ratio method makes it easy to compute  the "similarity" of two sequences.

 ```python
 import difflib